“Quite simply, the regular practice of meditation can transform your life for the better!”

-Click here to expand this section & display a brief explanation of the Mindfulness-Based Stillness Meditation method.
+Click here to expand this section & display a brief explanation of the Mindfulness into Stillness Meditation method.

-If you are a beginner, or if you are interested to learn Ian’s approach to meditation, Mindfulness-Based Stillness Meditation (MBSM) is where he recommends you start.
+If you are a beginner, or if you are interested to learn to meditate using Ian’s approach, Mindfulness into Stillness Meditation is where he recommends you start.
 Full details are in Ian’s latest book on meditation, Blue Sky Mind.

 Ian has developed this method based on what he has learnt from his teachers (the main ones being Dr Ainslie Meares, the true pioneer of therapeutic meditation in the western medical world and author of Relief Without Drugs in 1967; along with the great Tibetan, Sogyal Rinpoche (the author of The Tibetan Book of Living and Dying), from his own personal experience, and from the shared experiences and feedback received from the many thousands of people he has taught and meditated with.

-THE AIM of Mindfulness-Based Stillness Meditation is to learn to deeply relax the body, to calm the mind and to progress using mindfulness into the deeper stillness of meditation.
+THE AIM of Mindfulness into Stillness is to learn to deeply relax the body, to calm the mind and to progress using mindfulness into the deeper stillness of meditation.

-THE METHOD of Mindfulness-Based Stillness Meditation: There are four steps – easy to learn, easy to practise.
+THE METHOD of Mindfulness into Stillness: There are four steps – easy to learn, easy to practise.
 Those steps are Preparation, Relaxation, Mindfulness and Stillness.

 1. Preparation covers all the practical details related to where and when we meditate; along with the environment and the supports we use.